Here are some of the most frequently asked questions we receive about making a donation to UNICEF.

 UNICEF UK are not currently doing any face-to-face fundraising.
 However members of the public may fundraise using collection tins on our behalf.
 Please see below for more information.

 If you have any questions or concerns around face-to-face fundraising you can contact our Supporter Care team on 0300 330 5580 or email [email protected].

 Who might ask for cash donations for UNICEF?

 Many of our volunteer fundraisers organise collections on streets or in private venues.
 They will be collecting cash and will never ask for bank details.
 They should have either a UNICEF letter of authority or a UNICEF badge; they will be knowledgeable about UNICEF and its work and be able explain how they are linked to UNICEF.

-If they have collection cans or buckets these will be blue and should have a sticker or label that clearly displays the UNICEF logo and the registered charity number.
-They occasionally register names and addresses if someone agrees to sign up for a campaign and they will be able to provide information on these.
-UNICEF holds records of all collection can and bucket orders.
+If they have collection cans or buckets these are cyan, white or dark blue and these should have a sticker or label that clearly displays the UNICEF logo and the registered charity number.

 Who from UNICEF might contact me by telephone?